Wekaj/AVC/README.md

 - [ ] Gail: Finish the robot design/chassis.
 - [ ] Gus: Write code for moving using sensors.
 - [ ] Jake: Write code for moving using sensors.
-- [ ] Mel: Write basic code for the opening of the door.
+- [ ] Mal: Write basic code for the opening of the door.

 ### Week 3
 By the end of week three, we hope to have all bugs fixed with the physical running of the robot, while still working on writing the code for the robot/debugging the code.